jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/IteratorIntroduction/task.md

 auto it = numbers.begin(); // using auto
 ```

-Comparison of two iterators is made by the `==` and `!=` operators, which might be useful when checking whether you've reached the end of a container.
+The comparison of two iterators is made by the `==` and `!=` operators, which might be useful when checking whether you've reached the end of a container.

 You can access the element an iterator points to using the `*` operator.
-Dereferencing of `end()` iterator leads to undefined behavior.
+However, dereferencing the `end()` iterator leads to undefined behavior.

 ```cpp
 std::vector<char> characters = {'i', 'a', 'm', 's', 'h', 'o', 'u', 't', 'i', 'n', 'g'};